 Depreciation is charged to allocate the cost of assets less their residual values over their estimated useful lives using the straight-line method.
 The estimated useful lives for the current and comparative years are as follows:

-Office equipment

-2 - 3 years
+Office equipment 2 - 3 years Leasehold improvements Over the term of lease

 Depreciation methods, useful lives and residual values are reviewed at each financial year end and adjusted if appropriate.

 (d) Intangible assets: